 - Place pistachios in a food processor.
 Turn the food processor on and let it run on high for about 5 minutes, scraping down the sides with a spatula as necessary.

-- Add the honey, grapeseed oil and honey, and process until the mixture is smooth again, about 2-3 more minutes.
+- Add the honey, coconut oil and honey, and process until the mixture is smooth again, about 2-3 more minutes.

 - In a microwave, melt chocolate bar; stir until smooth.

 - Fill a regular muffin tin with paper liners.
 Drop about 2 tablespoonfuls of the melted chocolate into the muffin cups.
 Drop 2-3 teaspoonfuls of the pistachio butter into the center of each cup; top with the remaining melted chocolate, about 2 teaspoons for each cup.

 - Sprinkle each cup with a pinch of coarse sea salt.

 - Freeze until set, about 1 hour and then enjoy!

 - Adaptability: You can certainly use any other nut butter or make your own nut butters for this recipe: it works well with peanut butter (that’s a given haha), almond butter, pecan butter and cashew butter.
 I found it’s best to use roasted nuts though if you’re making your own nut butter, especially with cashews.